ConceptaNjolima/MyTNTResources/Week 2/[ENG2.1]Components.md

 ## Learning objectives

 * TNTs will understand how a component's key methods function
-* TNTs will understand how the store, reducer and actions work together
 * TNTs will practice building components

 ## Time required and pace